 - must provide the consumer with a copy of the complete agreement, at the time of any face-to-face sale, or within five days following a telephone sale.

 The cooling-off period allows the consumer time to fully consider their personal circumstances and the contract terms, and cancel the contract without penalty if they change their mind.
 If a training provider or marketer fails to afford a consumer their rights in an unsolicited sale, the cooling-off period automatically extends to six months.

 Complaints commonly received by regulators allege that:

 Training providers and marketers often use standard, ‘take it or leave it’ style contracts when signing up consumers, which provides the consumer without any genuine opportunity to negotiate the contract terms.
-Care needs to be taken with this style of contracts to ensure they do not contain ‘unfair’ terms that:
+Go to the unfair contract terms page for more information.

 When consumers buy services, they come with automatic guarantees.

-If services do not meet the consumer guarantees, consumers can claim remedies including:
+If services do not meet the consumer guarantees, they can:

-Go to the Consumer guarantees page on the Fair Trading website for more information.
+Go to the consumer guarantees page for more information.

 A number of Commonwealth Government reforms have been announced that affect suppliers and marketers in the vocational education and training sector.
-Information on these reforms is available on the Department of Education and Training’s VET Reform website (www.vetreform.industry.gov.au) and VET FEE-HELP Reforms website (www.education.gov.au/vet-fee-help-reforms).
+Information on these reforms is available on: